Dates & Prices

-Price Includes: All meal, accommodation, ground transport, services of the guides, printed & bound holiday report and donation to Birdwing
+Price Includes: All meal, accommodation, ground transport, services of the guides, holiday report & donation to Birdwing

 Not Included: Flights / other travel to destination meeting point, travel insurance, drinks & any other personal items.

 Conservation Donation: 10% of profits donated to Birdwing

 Group Size & Travel: Minimum of 4 and a maximum of 12 guests plus 1-2 leaders.

-Grade: Gentle pace and generally short walks in farily easy terrain
+Grade: Gentle pace and generally short walks in fairly easy terrain